Timothy C. Hain, MD Page last modified: December 20, 2014

-In our clinic setting in Chicago, we have had reasonable success in treating anterior canal BPPV -- roughly a 50% respone rate -- (defined using loose criteria) with the "Deep head hanging maneuver" as illustrated above (Yacovino et al, 2009).
+In our clinic setting in Chicago, we have had reasonable success in treating anterior canal BPPV -- roughly a 50% response rate -- (defined using loose criteria) with the "Deep head hanging maneuver" as illustrated above (Yacovino et al, 2009; 2014).
 This can be performed on a mat table, or if necessary, using a tilt table or similar gadget that can turn the patient upside down (e.g. Epley Omniax).
 It does not seem to us that the added effort of getting the patient upside down, is rewarded by a higher cure rate.
 Nevertheless, one would think that it should help.

 This procedure is essentially the positioning of Crevit's maneuver, without the 24 hours of immobilization.
 It could also be considered as a simplified and deeper Kim maneuver.
 All of these maneuvers are really the same thing -- with minor variations.
 The idea is to invert the anterior canal, to allow debris to fall to the "top" of the canal, and then, on sitting, to allow it to further migrate into the common crus and then vestibule.
 This maneuver has an advantage over the "Kim" maneuver in that one does not need to know the affected side.

 At this writing (2009), home treatment of AC BPPV has not been studied (unlike the case for PC BPPV).
 We are doubtful that it is effective at this writing (2013).

 Suppose the patient really has something else ?
 Long arm PC BPPV should be treated with the Epley (see below).
 Central adaptation nystagmus needs no treatment.
 Other central nystagmus -- an MRI seems reasonable.

-We, like Hetzler (2007) are unenthused about using the conventional Epley or Semont maneuvers to treat clear cut AC-BPPV (e.g. Jackson et al, 2007).
-The geometry of the AC are such that one would expect these maneuvers could even make it worse, because they involve nose-down positioning.
+We, like Hetzler (2007) are unenthused about using the conventional Epley or Semont maneuvers to treat clear cut AC-BPPV (e.g. Herdman et al, 1996; Jackson et al, 2007).
+Oddly enough, Herdman states in her illustration that for the L AC, "note that the position changes are the same as in the treatment of the left posterior canal".
+The geometry of the AC is such that one would expect these maneuvers could even make it worse, because they involve nose-down positioning.